vtoolsid/cmuclaudehackathon2025/PROJECT-SUMMARY.md

 ## CMU-Specific Data

-### Dining Locations (8 total)
+### Dining Locations (36 total)

-1. Resnik Cafe
+All CMU campus dining locations with official operating hours from CMU Eats, including:
+- Stephanie's - Market C (24/7)
-2. Entropy+
+- Entropy+
-3. Cohon University Center
-4. The Exchange
+- The Exchange
-5. Tepper Cafe
+- Au Bon Pain At Skibo Café
-6. The Underground
+- Stack'd Underground
-7. Maggie Murph Cafe
-8. Rothberg's Roasters II
+- Scotty's Market By Salem's
+- Rohr Commons - Tepper Eatery
+- Taste Of India
+- And 28 more locations...

-Each with realistic operating hours for weekdays/weekends.
+Each with accurate operating hours for each day of the week, including weekend variations and special hours (e.g., Shabbat closures on Friday/Saturday).

 ## User Flow (As Implemented)